MohamedWalid70/Automotive-Marketplace-Project/README.md

-A website that is made for the sake of automotive marketplace where users can explore vehicles and make buying decisions.
-This project is entirely done by the use of node.js as the backend and Javascript, html and css in the frontend

 # 🚗 Automotive Marketplace Website

 A full-featured web application that allows users to browse, list, and manage cars for sale.
 This project simulates a modern automotive marketplace platform where buyers and sellers can connect through an intuitive, responsive interface.